jgperrin/net.jgp.books.spark.ch99/data/sfo/README.md

-The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean Georges Perrin and published by Manning.
+The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean-Georges Perrin and published by Manning.
 Find out more about the book on [Manning's website](http://jgp.net/sia).

 # SF Air Traffic Passenger and Landings Statistics

-Welcome to Spark with Java, chapter 12.
+Welcome to Spark in Action, 2e, chapter 12.
 This chapter is about **data transformation**.

 Dataset can be downloaded from [Kaggle](https://www.kaggle.com/san-francisco/sf-air-traffic-passenger-and-landings-statistics#DataSF%20Data%20Dictionary%20for%20Air%20Traffic%20LANDINGS%20Statistics.pdf)